close

 "We've always liked Eckstein," Blue Jays general manager J.P.
 Ricciardi said in December.
 "It's a situation where it fell in our lap.
 It was one that we talked a little bit about, but it wasn't high on our agenda until a couple other things played themselves out."

+While McDonald can provide better defense, Eckstein offers a little more with the bat.
 Toronto's newest shortstop will also serve as the club's leadoff hitter, which is a role the Jays hoped to upgrade.
 Eckstein, 32, hit a career-best .309 last year with the Cardinals, compared to .251 for McDonald.
 But McDonald's skills are more evident in the field.

 While winning the everyday job at short over Royce Clayton -- a one-year signing that didn't pan out last season -- McDonald posted a .986 fielding percentage and made just eight errors over 102 games.
-Eckstein committed 20 errors in 114 games for
+Eckstein committed 20 errors in 114 games for St. Louis, though it was only the second time in the past five seasons that he made more than eight errors in a campaign.

 "John is a great player and is definitely known as a great defensive shortstop," Eckstein said.
 "If you watch the style of game I play, I'll give you everything I have.
 I do take a lot of pride in defense and I know this past year wasn't my best performance.